justmawi-dot/phaseONEproject/README.md

 ## Content
-A notebook
+A notebook,
-Visualizations
+Visualizations,
-A non-technical presentation
+A non-technical presentation,
 GitHub repo with a README

 ### Some detail on the work involved

-EDA
+EDA,
-Cleaning – case, null values etc
+Cleaning,
-Aggregation
+Aggregation,
-Created and merged new dfs
+Creation and merging of new dfs,
-Filtered and sorted values by relevant criteria Tableau
+Filtering and sorting values by relevant criteria, Tableau,
-Acquired insights and made recommendations
+Acquisition of insights and making recommendations